simplisticated/Sensitive/README.md

 * `Sensitive.RotationGestureRecognizer`
 * `Sensitive.SwipeGestureRecognizer`
 * `Sensitive.ScreenEdgePanGestureRecognizer`
+* `Sensitive.TouchGestureRecognizer`

-Each of those gesture recognizers is a subclass of gesture recognizer from iOS SDK.
+Each of those gesture recognizers (except `TouchGestureRecognizer` is a subclass of gesture recognizer from iOS SDK.
 For example, `Sensitive.TapGestureRecognizer` is subclassed from `UITapGestureRecognizer`.
 The purpose of subclasses is to use closure as parameter instead of target-action approach.
 For example, this is how you initialize `UITapGestureRecognizer`:

 ```swift
 let tapGestureRecognizer = UITapGestureRecognizer(target: self, action: #selector(SomeViewController.didTapWithGestureRecognizer(_:)))